ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    viii.
 For .csv and .txt files, you can select the **Advanced attributes** to customize the file interpretation for the following:

-      **Header in first row:** Select this option if the CSV file has a header row containing column names.
+      **Header in first row:** Select this option if the file has a header row containing column names.

-      **Column Delimiter:** Specify the character that is used to separate columns in the CSV file.
+      **Column Delimiter:** Specify the character that is used to separate columns in the file.

-      **File Encoding:** Choose the character encoding used in the CSV file.
+      **File Encoding:** Choose the character encoding used in the file.

-      **Row Delimiter:** Specify the character that is used to separate rows in the CSV file.
+      **Row Delimiter:** Specify the character that is used to separate rows in the file.

-      **Escape Character:** Define the character used to escape special characters within the CSV file.
+      **Escape Character:** Define the character used to escape special characters within the file.

    ix.
 You can use **Cancel edit** or **Reset** to revert the column headers to their original state, if you need to undo your changes.